devrosx/PrintManager/README.md

 # Updates:
 0.27
-- Optional preview (commad+A) , should work on PDF and images with info like finder (with all atributes) - todo fix aspect ratio on images :) preview on click on preview window, fixes
+- Optional preview (commad+A) , should work on PDF and images with info like finder (with all atributes)
 - rewrited preview
 - supercrop isnt working
 - cleaned code
 - Fixes spaces in CloudConvert
 - Fixed printing with (exmpty string bug)
+- updates button states for image/ pdf files
+- added grayscale for images support
+- imroved preview detail

 0.26
 - Big feature # SuperCrop